meri-imperiumi/handbook/docs/systems/electrics.md

 _Lille Ø_ runs both a 12V DC system and a 220V AC system, the latter powered by either shore power or an onboard inverter.

+The battery main switch is located under the navigation station bench.

+## Consumption

+Typical power consumption on the boat is around 1.2kWh per day in the summer months.
+In winter and shore power it ranges around 3-6kWh per day depending on how much the diesel heater and the [[engine]] frost guard need to run.

+The primary electrical consumers on the boat are:

+* Refrigerator
+* Engine frost guard
+* Diesel heater
+* Autopilot
+* Personal computers

+In situations where batteries are running low, it is a good idea to disable some or all of these.

 ## Storage

 The boat has two battery banks: